zurada/tinyurl-systems-design-excercise/README.md

 especially for Azure.

 Written in:
-- Backend: Java 11: Spring Boot (required maven in order to build mvn clean install java applications)
+- Backend: Java 8+ (reduced to 8 for GCP AppEngine): Spring Boot (required maven in order to build mvn clean install java applications)
 - Frontend: React.js.
 - DB: MongoDB + Redis
 - Deployed as Docker compose